The Chase Freedom Unlimited® Card is one of many valuable Ultimate Rewards points-earning cards in the lineup from JP Morgan Chase.

 Next, we’ll look at the value of Ultimate Rewards points when redeemed through the Chase Travel Portal for each of the premium cards.

-Finally, in the last line, we calculate the final value of the points if you earn them at 1.5x with the Freedom Unlimited, and then redeem them at either 1.25x or 1.5x with the premium cards.
+Finally, in the last line, we calculate the final value of the points if you earn them at 1.5x with the Freedom Unlimited card, and then redeem them at either 1.25x or 1.5x with the premium cards.
 This is calculated by finding the product of the earning and the redemption multipliers for each combination.

-As you can see, the absolute best pairing is the Freedom Unlimited and the Chase Sapphire Reserve card, though pairing with either of the other 2 cards still increases your value.
+As you can see, the absolute best pairing is the Freedom Unlimited card and the Chase Sapphire Reserve card, though pairing with either of the other 2 cards still increases your value.

 Transfers to Airline & Hotel Partners